Streusel Topped Rhubarb Bars

 Instructions

-Preheat oven to 350°.
+- Preheat the oven to 350°.

-To make the crust, combine whisk together the flour and powdered sugar in a medium bowl.
+- To make the crust, combine whisk together the flour and powdered sugar in a medium bowl.
 Cut in the butter with a pastry blender or in a food processor until crumbly.
-Press into an 8x8 or 9x9-inch square pan lined with nonstick foil.
-Bake for 16-18 minutes or until starting to brown very slightly.
-Remove to a cooling rack.

-For the filling, combine the sugar, flour, and salt in a large bowl.
+- For the filling, combine the sugar, flour, and salt in a large bowl.
 And the eggs and mix until well combined.
-Mix in the rhubarb, and spread over the crust.
-Set aside while making the topping.

-To make the topping combine the flour, sugar, and cinnamon in a medium bowl.
-Cut in the butter until crumbly.
+- Cut in the butter until crumbly.
 I like to use my fingers to squeeze the topping into bigger crumbles.
 Evenly sprinkle over the filling.

-Bake for45-50 minutes for a 9 x 9-inch pan or 55-60 minutes for an 8 x 8-inch pan.
+- Bake for 45-50 minutes for a 9 x 9-inch pan or 55-60 minutes for an 8 x 8-inch pan.
 Watch for some bubbling of the filling to indicate the bars are done.
 Remove to a wire rack to cool.

 Notes